chantelwetzel-noaa/copper_rockfish_2021/write_up/wa/_main.utf8.md

 ## Model Selection and Evaluation

 The base assessment model for copper rockfish was developed to balance parsimony and realism, and the goal was to estimate a spawning output trajectory for the population of copper rockfish off the Washington coast.
-The model contains many assumptions to achieve parsimony and uses many different sources of data to estimate reality.
 A series of investigative model runs were done to achieve the final base model.